Golboojamshidi/Machine-Learning-Algorithm-Selection-for-pizza-Quality-Classification-with-PCA/README.md

-Project Title: Pizza Quality Classification with PCA
+## Pizza Quality Classification with PCA

 **Description:**
 This repository contains my final project for INSE6220, where I performed Principal Component Analysis (PCA) and applied machine learning techniques to classify pizza quality based on a gradient dataset.
 This project serves as my portfolio to showcase my data analysis skills and ability to derive meaningful insights for decision-making.